manelli12/java-training/README.md

         System.out.println(z);
         z++;
 ```
-- break statement exits immediately enclosing switch or loop but it cant we used for *if statement*.
+- break statement exits immediately enclosing switch or loop but it can't be used for *if statement*.
 - we can use break label for if block .
 ```java
 label: